-Going rock climbing with Synergy Guides means you are in good hands.
-Our team has been rock climbing for many years and travelled the world to pursue notable climbs and first ascents.
+Booking with Synergy Guides means you are in good hands.
+Our team has been climbing for many years and travelled the world to pursue notable routes and first ascents.
 Members of our team regularly climb in the mid to high extreme grades themselves, we also have connoisseurs of Classic Rock and collectors of the esoteric rock climbs.

-Our goal is to help you make the jump by teaming you with a suitable guide or instructor; whether you’re just starting out and require an introduction to rock climbing, want to learn to lead or aspire to become a more competent leader by learning how to climb E1 and above we believe we offer the best experience and value for money.
+Our goal is to help you make the jump by teaming you with a suitable guide or instructor; whether you’re just starting out and require an introduction, want to learn to lead or aspire to become a more competent leader by learning how to climb E1 and above, we believe we offer the best experience and value for money.

 DARE TO EXPERIENCE ADVENTURE

 The ratios for climbing really depend on what you want to get out of your day.
-Larger groups who wish to have a taster Rock Climbing session or, families interested in learning how to rock climb safely are welcome at a maximum of four participants to one instructor.
-Guided rock climbing on Ben Nevis, learn to lead courses and classic mountain climbing are much more rewarding and safer at a lower ratio of two participants to one guide.
+Larger groups who wish to have a taster Rock Climbing session or, families interested in learning how to climb safely are welcome at a maximum of four participants to one instructor.
+Guided climbing on Ben Nevis, learn to lead courses and classic mountain routes are much more rewarding and safer at a lower ratio of two participants to one mountain guide.

 |Number of People||Rate Per Day|